BesrourMS/dimension/README.md

 `$config['theme'] = 'dimension';`

-For the content download our `index.md`, upload it in the content folder and make your changes.
+For the front page download our `index.md`, upload it in the content folder and make your changes.

 ##<a href="https://html5up.net/uploads/demos/dimension/">Demo</a>